Ratified by AER General Assembly 31 May 2017

 - The Thematic Committees for exchange and dissemination of best practise and running of programmes and projects.

 Their respective roles in the planning cycle are:

-- The Bureau leads the discussion on the Political priorities, in order to establish the political orientation of the organisation over a two-year period.
+- The Bureau leads the discussion on the Political priorities, to establish the political orientation of the organisation.

-- The AER Committees will contribute to the AER Priorities though their thematic expertise.
-In the Committee Work programmes, they will make proposals on the methods and tools, as well as concrete activities that they wish to use on in order to achieve the core objectives.
+- The Committees will contribute to the AER Priorities through their thematic expertise.
+In the committees Work programmes, they plan the methods and tools, as well as concrete activities that they will use to achieve the core objectives.

 - The Executive Board consolidates the Committee Work programmes into the Action plan.
 In this, the Executive Board ensures the accordance with the Political priorities, that a sufficient balance between the two core objectives is respected and that the activities are in accordance with the financial and human resources available during the coming year.

 - The General Assembly will formally adopt the result of the consultation between the Bureau, the Committees and the Executive Board, as well as act as a safeguard of activities.
-This is done by ratifying the Political Priorities, the Planning, Communication and Member Relations strategies as well as the Action plan, and adopting the Activity report.
+This is done by ratifying the Political Priorities and the Strategies, and finally by adopting the Activity reports.

 Linking the strategies